tomas7770/lua-doom/docs/lua/mobj.md

 `nil radiusAttack(Mobj source, int damage, int distance)`: Create an explosion at the calling actor's location.

-`Mobj spawnMissile(Mobj dest, int type)`: Spawns a projectile at the calling actor's location, aimed at `dest`, and returns it. `type` is the DeHackEd thing number of the projectile to spawn.
+`Mobj spawnMissile(Mobj dest, dmobjtype_t type)`: Spawns a projectile at the calling actor's location, aimed at `dest`, and returns it. `type` is the DeHackEd thing number of the projectile to spawn.

 `nil setPos(fixed_t/nil x, fixed_t/nil y, fixed_t/nil z)`: Sets the Mobj's position.
 You can use `nil` for coordinates you don't want to change.